PhilT95/Budgety/README.md

 #### What's going on?
-Right now the concept of the app is being worked on.
+The basic Concept has been developed.
+First steps with the android project creation will be started.
+The App Development process is in its beginning.

-Last updated on Monday, 27.
-January 2020 05:49PM
+Last updated on Tuesday, 11.
+February 2020 08:20PM

 &copy; 2020 Budgety